FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/developer-grants-updates-august-2024.md

 - [Lava: an incentivized RPC Pool](https://www.lavanet.xyz/): A framework for deploying multiple FVM-based applications using public Filecoin RPC solutions with functionality for one-click deployments, payments and more.
 - [GhostDrive](/ecosystem-explorer/ghostdrive-global): A client-side storage solution optimized by FVM integration for data uploading, downloading and sharing.
 - [Lighthouse FVM Tooling](https://docs.lighthouse.storage/lighthouse-1/filecoin-virtual-machine): An FVM-integrated SDK for uploading and downloading files on Filecoin.
-- [TRANSFER Data DAO](https://transfer-trust.fission.app/): An open collective trust designed to create encrypted file systems and provide access to a global digital data archive.
+- TRANSFER Data DAO _(original link no longer available)_: An open collective trust designed to create encrypted file systems and provide access to a global digital data archive.

 We encourage everyone to continue sharing their creative ideas to help shape the future of the Filecoin ecosystem.
 Make sure to check out our [grant criteria](https://github.com/filecoin-project/devgrants/blob/master/Program%20Resources/Open%20Grants%20README.md) to inform your proposals.